kranzky/insoluble/folly.md

 "Lloyd mustered a resplendent bonfire at the forge," Arthur said.
 "The howls dissolved simultaneously with the weeping fabric," Mike added.

 Arthur was taken aback by the frowns and nod of successful comprehension from his friends.
 They stood among a field of daisies, the stubble on their unshaven faces reflecting their histrionic preparation for the seed of an idea that was growing within them.

-Exposition;5:Arthur pondered.

-Exposition;9:Mike studied Jenny.

-Dialogue;12:"What's your story?".

-Exposition;8:Jenny chewed her bar.

-Dialogue;52:"I used to live near Resigned Butterfly Mansion, and I saw the Judges from the South staring at the place where they built those mysterious structures five months ago," she confessed.

-Exposition;8:Everyone listened carefully.

-Dialogue;10:"We need your help."

 As Arthur tilted his trolley onto the avenue's rails, crowds bustled around them.
 Jay's turquoise dive, with its red gleaming sign, caught their attention.
 Inside, Jay sat at a desk, shuffling turquoise cards across the polished surface.